wavefrontHQ/docs/pages/doc/tracing_integrations.md

 ## Alternatives to Integrations

+If using the Jaeger or Zipkin integration doesn't make sense in your environment, you can still use Wavefront with those systems.

 ### Swap In a Wavefront Tracer
 If you are using Jaeger (or some other tracing system that is compliant with the [OpenTracing](https://opentracing.io) specification), you can replace the Jaeger Tracer with a Wavefront Tracer.